FelinaHildebrand/MobiLipid/README.md

 6. Table with mean corrected CCS values for each lipid and all correction functions with the same number of lipids used to generate the function (starting with: “Corrected_CCS_values_mean”)

-## Citation

-Please cite the following publication if you use MobiLipid in your
-workflow:

 ## References